MathPhysSim/Do_you_really_think_about_consequences/Readme.md

 # Do You Really Think About Consequences?
 Bridging Reinforcement Learning and Control Theory for Long-Term Decision Making

-The code for the poster presented at the RL4AA25 workshop at DESY in April 2025.
+The code for the poster presented at the RL4AA25 workshop (https://rl4aa.github.io/RL4AA25/) we organised at DESY in April 2025.

 O. Mironova, L. Fischl, T. Gallien, S. Hirlaender